DevilSpy/tra/README.md

 # training-tracker-javaee
 Training tracker made with JavaEE and Spring-framework.
 To keep track of exercises and participants.
-Also to keep record of members and their training hours
+Also to keep record of members and their training hours.